hossfard/aws-swebsite-cfn/README.md

 same region, which is less than ideal.

 0. Prerequisites
- - Unless using a subdomain, either your DNS provider must support `ALIAS` records or must use AWS DNS (Route 53) since normal DNS does not allow domain root `CNAME` records.
  - If not already installed, [install](https://aws.amazon.com/cli/) `awscli` or activate it.
  - It's assumed that a default aws profile exists.
 If not, pass `--profile <profile-name` to all `aws` commands.